 Grand Junction is known as an outdoor mecca; however, its thriving art scene is also a popular attraction that receives national attention.
-The area hosts a variety of galleries and do-it-yourself studios where you can make your own work of art.
-Much of the art is on display in Grand Junction’s historic downtown which is framed with over 115 high-end sculptures that include representation of the history of the are and the many legendary philanthropic leaders who had a tremendous impact in town.
+The area hosts a variety of galleries and do-it-yourself studios, where you can make your own work of art.
+Much of the art is on display in Grand Junction’s Historic Downtown, which is framed with over 115 high-end sculptures.
+Some of the scultpures include founder who established Grand Juction and the many legendary philanthropic leaders who had a tremendous impact in the city.
 In 2018, two of Downtown's signature cultural attractions—the famed Art on the Corner program and the renovated Historic Avalon Theatre—helped the town earn the coveted designation as a Certified Colorado Creative District.

 Ready to experience Grand Junction’s art scene for yourself?
 Here are the best ways to explore the galleries, outdoor sculptures, and do-it-yourself studios.